 Gilded Invoices can be shared with others, allowing you to provide the link to anyone that you wish.
 Click on the “Shareable Invoice” button located at the top right portion of the page to bring you to the shared version.
 Anyone with the link can view and pay the invoice.
 You will also have the option to download a copy of the invoice as a PDF.

-To learn more about what actions to take after sending a Gilded Invoice, check out our helpful article on this topic.
+Check out our helpful article to learn more about what actions to take after sending a Gilded Invoice.

 You’re now ready to begin accepting crypto payments in a professional, organized, accounting-friendly manner.
 Use this article as a handy reference when making invoices in the future, and be sure to explore our Knowledge Base if you have any questions about Gilded’s solutions.